Geovation/geovation.github.io/_posts/2018-08-14-UK Highway Maps Data Mismatch.md

 * Convert map projection system.
 * Crop the map to the specified area.
 * Filter data using SQL query.

+Choosing the required layer should be run first.
+The other steps can be interchangeable.
+However, all the steps can be merged in one command line to process the data.
+For more details on how to implement the [`ogr2ogr`](https://www.gdal.org/ogr2ogr.html) click [here](https://github.com/Geovation/roads/blob/master/InputY/README.mds).

 The data obtained is then processed further using a script to check validity of links coordinates.

 ### The first task is comparing road links from OS and OSM and find a possible one match for every link from OS in OSM.